 - Neonatal haemochromatosis is a condition of acute liver damage with iron accumulation.
 This includes severe iron overload of unknown cause in neonates.

 - Early diagnosis is difficult because HHC is often asymptomatic until the late stages of disease.
-Symptoms usually start between ages 40-60 in males and after the menopause in females.
+Signs and symptoms usually start between ages 40-60 in males and after the menopause in females:

 - Initial symptoms are usually vague and nonspecific - eg, fatigue, weakness, arthropathy affecting various joints, nonspecific abdominal problems, erectile dysfunction and heart problems.